Artoriuz/glsl-joint-bilateral/README.md

 ## Parameters
 You can set the following parameters:
 - `distance_coeff`: Controls the shape of the spatial Gaussian filter.
 Higher values decrease the contribution of pixels more distant to the centre.
 Accepts floats higher than `0.0`, defaults to `2.0`.
 - `intensity_coeff`: Controls the shape of the Gaussian filter used for intensity-distance weighting.
 Higher values decrease the contribution of pixels with distant luminosities.
-Accepts floats higher than `0.0`, defaults to `128.0`.
+Accepts floats higher than `0.0`, defaults to `64.0`.

 On `vo=gpu-next`, you can set these settings with `--glsl-shader-opts=param1=value1,param2=value2,...`.

 ## Benchmarks
 The following benchmarks were conducted with `--vo=gpu-next --gpu-api=d3d11` on a 6600XT.
 The test image can be found under `./benchmarks`.
 Since this is an actual illustration and not a video frame, the difference between the scalers is magnified.
 You can expect these numbers to be closer together on compressed video content.
+Please note that this comparison may not always be up to date.

 | Filter         | MAE    | PSNR    | SSIM   | MS-SSIM | Frame Timing |
 |----------------|--------|---------|--------|---------|--------------|